Do travel insurance providers check medical records?

 If you deny consent for your insurance provider to check your medical records

-If you refuse consent for an insurance provider to check your medical records when applying for travel or any other type of insurance, the insurance provider could refuse to insure you.
+You absolutely have the right to refuse consent if an insurance provider asks to check your medical records when applying for travel or any other type of insurance.
+However, if you do refuse consent, the insurance provider could in turn refuse to insure you.

 If you make a claim on a current insurance policy but deny consent to your medical records, your provider might not have the information they need to successfully process your claim.
 This could mean that your claim is denied and your policy may no longer be valid.